DevExpress-Examples/XAF_Security_E4908/EFCore/ASP.NetCore/Blazor.WebAssembly/Readme.md

    }
    ```

-5. Create an authorized `UserInfo` endpoint used to get user information and validate the cookie from the client when needed (for example, when a user refreshes the page).
+5. Create an authorized `UserInfo` endpoint used to obtain user information and validate the cookie from the client when needed (for example, when a user refreshes the page).

    _API/Security/AuthenticationController.cs_:
    ```cs